DogyunPark/DogyunPark.github.io/_news/announcement_10.md

 related_posts: false
 ---

-New preprint [Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers](https://arxiv.org/abs/2510.21986) is now available on arXiv.
+We’re excited to announce that our new preprint [Sprint: Sparse-Dense Residual Fusion for Efficient Diffusion Transformers](https://arxiv.org/abs/2510.21986) is now available on arXiv.
+Our proposed <b>SPRINT</b> 🚀 framework achieves up to 9.8× faster DiT training while maintaining high generation quality.